 How often should I get Rolfing?

-Many of my clients get Rolfing on a weekly basis, and intend to do so for the rest of their lives, especially if they’re experiencing high degrees of stress or pain, suffer from injuries or debilitating conditions, or are engaged in activities such as competitive sports, dance, martial arts, bicycling, running, and other demanding physical activities.
+Many of my clients get Rolfing on a weekly or bimonthly basis until session five, then return once a month for a postural massage to relax, refresh and readjust, if necessary, especially if they’re experiencing high degrees of stress or pain, suffer from injuries or debilitating conditions, or are engaged in activities such as competitive sports, dance, martial arts, bicycling, running, and other demanding physical activities.